TLCFEM/suanPan-Manual/docs/Example/Structural/Dynamics/multi-support-excitation.md

 The implementation in `suanPan` converts whatever support excitations applied to prescribed displacements and the displacement controlled algorithm [`MPDC`](../../../Library/Solver/MPDC.md) is automatically enabled to solve the system.

+Thus, support excitations in forms of displacement, velocity and acceleration are supported.

 ## A Simple Model

 Here we first create a simple cantilever beam with additional point mass at the free end.
 The basic geometry related commands are stored in file `geometry.sp`.